bwhmather/bedit/docs/bedit-development-getting-started.md

 Programming languages and paradigms
 -----------------------------------

-gedit is mostly written in C, with some plugins in Python or [Vala](https://wiki.gnome.org/Projects/Vala/).
+bedit is mostly written in C, with some plugins in Python or [Vala](https://wiki.gnome.org/Projects/Vala/).
 The build system is in [Meson](https://mesonbuild.com/).